Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.14.3] - 2024-02-15

+This release changes the database in order to get rid of a dead dependency, make sure to run migrations.

+This version can run on Django 5.0 if necessary.
+Install the dependencies in `requirements-django50.txt` if so.

 ## [1.14.2] - 2024-02-15

 This version can run on Django 4.2.
 In production, ensure that the list of